EmbarkStudios/k8s-buildkite-plugin/README.md

 ### `external-secrets` (optional, string or array)

+**The [External Secrets Operator](https://external-secrets.io/) must be installed in your cluster to use the ``external-secrets`` arguments**.

-Mount one or many secrets as a directory inside the container from an external source using [ExternalSecrets](https://external-secrets.io/v0.7.2/).
+Mount one or many secrets as a directory inside the container from an external source using [ExternalSecrets](https://external-secrets.io/).
 Must be in the form `secretKey:externalProperty:externalKey`.

 `external-secrets-mount-path` can be set to change where the secrets are mounted, but they must all be mounted to the same location.
 `secret-store` or `cluster-store` must be defined to specify what existing SecretStore to pull data from.
 Only one can be defined.